Before a big test or presentation in school, you’ve probably given your child the classic advice to get a good night’s sleep.

 - Lack of priority given to sleep: Children and their parents may fail to budget enough time for sleep every night, instead allocating more time to studying, social life, sports, or other activities.

 - Excess use of electronic devices: It is increasingly common for children and adolescents to use cell phones, tablets, and laptops later in the evening.
-As many as 89% of teens reported having their phone in their bedroom at night in the National Sleep Foundation’s 2014 Sleep in America Poll.
-These devices stimulate the brain, which can make it harder to get to sleep.
 They also emit blue light, a type of light that can interfere with normal sleep.

 - Sleep disorders: Children of different ages can be affected by sleep disorders including insomnia, sleep apnea and other breathing disorders, restless leg syndrome, and parasomnias like nightmare disorder and sleepwalking.